Find out how to optimize that B2B website to generate quality leads and more sales here in this Blog post.

 Artificial intelligence is no newcomer to the web design and development landscape.
 Any automated system whatsoever that provides a personalized experience based on the user’s preferences and perceived behaviors qualify as AI.
 Likewise, Adobe Sensei and TheGrid are offering a stack of tools to help designers move with speed to conquer this growing trend.

 It’s just that further down the line, the average web user will begin to expect (and demand) far more multi-dimensional personalization of their online experiences.
 Online experiences where the websites they visit and interact with know what they want before they even realize it themselves.

 Before material and flat design popped into the scene, stringent grid layouts with sharp edges ruled over the web design block.

 We have seen in the past year big brands embrace organic designs with their soft, curved lines, shapes and patterns – true works of art meant to add a dash of authentic fun and help uncover the brand behind the design by humanizing them to the target audience.

 Google’s rounded-edge designs flash to mind as a good example.

-From a mix of horizontal and vertical text to color clashing.
-You’ll recognize it when you see it because a website stunning the new look will have distinct asymmetrical visuals that are in open defiance to conservative website layouts.
+From a mix of horizontal and vertical text to color clashing, you’ll recognize it when you see it because a website sporting the new look will have distinct asymmetrical visuals that are in open defiance to conservative website layouts.